ibm-cloud-docs/containers/cs_clusters.md

    </tr>
    <tr>
    <td><code>--public-service-endpoint</code></td>
-   <td>Enable the public service endpoint so that your Kubernetes master can be accessed over the public network, for example to run `kubectl` commands from your terminal, and so that your Kubernetes master and the worker nodes can communicate over the public VLAN.
+   <td>Enable the public service endpoint so that your Kubernetes master can be accessed over the public network, for example to run `kubectl` commands from your command line, and so that your Kubernetes master and the worker nodes can communicate over the public VLAN.
 You can later disable the public service endpoint if you want a private-only cluster.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.</td>
    </tr>
    <tr>
    <td><code>--pod-subnet</code></td>